adr/adr-manager/docs/evaluation/user-study/material-before-study/study-procedure.md

 * The organizers will record the shared screen and the audio.
 * The participant is given the login data for a test GitHub account.
 * The participant is given a meeting summary.
-* Next, the participant will do the tasks of the task list.
+* Next, the participant will work on the task list.
-* The participant thinks aloud while performing the tasks.
+* The participant talks about their thought process while performing the tasks.
 * After the think-aloud protocol, there will be an interview.